boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Customize

-This allows you to customize the toggle visibility of value labels in each series.
+This feature allows you to customize the visibility of value labels in each series.

 ![Show Value Labels Customization](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/show-value-labels-customization.png)